 When writing your responses to the Selection Criteria ensure they provide examples of your relevant skill, capabilities, experience and qualifications and demonstrates how they meet each selection criteria.
-Although they should be comprehensive, they must also be succinct as most selection criteria have a limit of 350 words.

 How To Respond to Selection Criteria

 When responding to selection criteria, it is important that you address each criteria, consider what they mean in relation to the responsibilities of the role and provide evidence of your suitability.
-Do not simply state that you meet the requirements of the selection criteria - give examples from your current or past role(s) which demonstrate how you meet each criteria.
+Do not simply state that you meet the requirements of the selection criteria - give examples from your current or past role(s) which demonstrate how you meet them.

 An approach you may consider utilising is the STAR Model – that is: